PenguinCloud/WaddleBot-Core/WaddleBot-DB-Manager/README.md

 # WaddleBot DB Manager

-This is a python script that handles commands from the waddlebot core implementation and interacts with the a Database.
+This is a python Flask REST API that handles all DB CRUD requests with the Waddlebot Database (WIP).

 # Basic Setup

 ## 1. Python local testing

-To test the script without it being in a container, do the following (all the commands are to be executed in the WaddleBot-DB-Manager folder for now):
+To test the API without it being in a container, do the following (all the commands are to be executed in the WaddleBot-DB-Manager folder for now):

 1. Ensure that you have python installed on your local machine, preferably v3.12.
 Download link: (https://www.python.org/downloads/)